ohenrik/async_bitfinex/README.md

 - Python 3.6.3

-But will probably work on python 2.7 as well.
+But the REST library will probably work on python 2.7 as well.

+I haven’t tested the Websocket library on 2.7

 ## Tests

-Depending on your system, install one of the following libs

-- pyinotify (Linux)
-- pywin32 (Windows)
-- MacFSEvents (OSX)

-Sniffer will watch for changes

-    sniffer -x --nocapture

-Or Sniffer with code coverage enabled...

-    sniffer -x --nocapture -x--with-coverage -x--cover-html -x--cover-package=bitfinex

-Or you can just run the tests

-    nosetests

-### Test Coverage

-Test coverage of the code.
-View cover/index.html to view detailed reports.

-    nosetests --with-coverage --cover-html --cover-package bitfinex
+When continuing this project (from scottjbarr) I decided to use pytests.

+so this should start your tests:

+    pyenv -v

 ## TODO

-- Implement all API calls that Bitfinex make available.
+- Implement all API calls that Bitfinex make available (v1).
+- Add v2 REST api logic
+- Add the rest of Websocket messages and channels.

 ## Contributing

-1. Create an issue and discuss.
+Contributions are welcome and i will do my best to merge PR quickly.

+Here are some guidelines that makes everything easier for everybody:

 1. Fork it.
 1. Create a feature branch containing only your fix or feature.
-1. Add tests!!!!
-Features or fixes that don't have good tests won't be accepted.
+1. Preferably add/update tests.
+Features or fixes that don't have good tests won't be accepted before someone adds them (mostly...).
 1. Create a pull request.

 ## References

+- This project is a continuation of: https://github.com/scottjbarr/bitfinex
 - [https://www.bitfinex.com/pages/api](https://www.bitfinex.com/pages/api)
 - [https://community.bitfinex.com/showwiki.php?title=Sample+API+Code](https://community.bitfinex.com/showwiki.php?title=Sample+API+Code)
 - [https://gist.github.com/jordanbaucke/5812039](https://gist.github.com/jordanbaucke/5812039)